karlmdavis/rps-tourney/rps-tourney-webservice/dev/README-DEV.md

     +--------+----------+    +----------+----------+   +----------+--------+
     | Guest Auth Cookie |    | Username & Password |   | OAuth Credentials |
     +-------------------+    +---------------------+   +-------------------+

+Each login mechanism will have separate web service methods that allow clients/users to authenticate.
+Once authenticated, whatever login mechanism was used will return an authentication cookie (the "auth token") for the Account instance that the login is associated with.
+All other web service methods that require authentication will simply check for a valid auth token and use that to determine what user/Account is making the call.